 Codes and Frequencies

-LASPED indicates whether children under age 18 received Special Education or Early Intervention Services.
+LASPED indicates whether sample children ages 0-17 (and, prior to 2019, children under age 18) currently receive Special Education or Early Intervention Services.
 Beginning in 2001, the survey collected information annually on whether children with an affirmative response for LASPED received these services because of an emotional or behavioral problem (LASPEDEM).
 In 1994-95, LASPED indicates whether children under age 18 in the Disability Phase I sample received Special Education or Early Intervention Services.

 For discussion of the survey's formal definitions of "problem" and "limited," see LAPLAYAM (Limited in kind or amount of play).